Paranasal sinus mucocele

 Paranasal sinus mucoceles represent complete opacification of one or more paranasal sinuses by mucus, often associated with bony expansion due to obstruction of the nasal sinus drainage.

 location and direction of expansion

 Mucoceles distort local anatomy and exert pressure on adjacent structures as they enlarge.
 Examples include:

-If a mucocele becomes infected, clinical presentation is similar to acute sinusitis, with potential extension of infection into adjacent spaces:
+If a mucocele becomes infected, the clinical presentation is similar to acute sinusitis, with the potential extension of infection into adjacent spaces:

 Mucoceles most likely occur as a result of obstruction of the ostium of a sinus due to inflammation, trauma, mass lesion, etc., with resultant accumulation of mucus and eventual expansion of the sinus.
 Some authors (the minority) believe that they represent a mucous retention cyst that gradually enlarges, eventually filling the whole sinus 2.
 Chronic non-invasive fungal sinusitis has also been associated with the formation of mucoceles 2,3.
 From a radiological point of view, which of these hypotheses is correct is immaterial.